alexsintawee/online-bookstore/README.md

 npm run dev
 ```

 The backend loads products and promotions from `../data/source/` (JSON or CSV).
 Run backend commands from inside `backend/`.
-See `docs/where-backend-reads-data.txt` for path details.
+Path is relative to the backend folder: `../data/source/`.

 ### Frontend